What is Measles?

 Did you know?

 In severe cases, measles can cause swelling of the brain, which is called encephalitis.
 This can lead to seizures, permanent brain damage, hearing loss or death.
-Measles occurring during pregnancy has been associated with miscarriage, premature delivery and babies born with low birth weight.
+Measles occurring during pregnancy has been associated with miscarriage, premature delivery and babies born with a low birth weight.

 What are the symptoms of measles?